bheimbu/annoSnake/docs/source/step_by_step.rst

 The annoSnake workflow: step by step
 ====================================

-For the installation see :ref:`for_the_impatient`.
+For the installation see :ref:`getting_started`.
 Here, all steps of the annoSnake workflow are described in detail.

 Input
 ^^^^^

-The user may provide paired-end or interleaved sequencing data (in gzipped format) in the specified inputdir.
-There is no need to specify $SAMPLE names as annoSnake reads them autmatically from the inputdir. **There is no need to trim or filter the reads in advance.**
+The user may provide paired-end or interleaved sequencing data (in gzipped format) in the specified **inputdir**.
+There is no need to specify $SAMPLE names as annoSnake reads them autmatically from the **inputdir**. **There is no need to trim or filter the reads in advance.**

 .. code::